5 Minute Recipes/ Asian Recipes/ Condiments and Sauces/ Japanese/ Recipes

 What is Miso Butter?

-Miso butter is a condiment made from two ingredients: miso paste (a popular Japanese seasoning made from fermented soy beans) and butter (made from churned cream or milk).
+Miso butter is a condiment made from two ingredients: miso paste (a popular Japanese seasoning made from soybeans fermented with koji mould) and butter (made from churned cream or milk).

 It’s a type of compound butter, where the miso paste is mashed or creamed together with softened butter until evenly mixed.